chinamike65/hugo-tuolesi/content/book3/book3en.md

 What materials need to be prepared, etc., are all clearly explained.

 When reading other classics, it also has a strong guiding significance.
 It enables practitioners to determine which part of the Dharma a sutra belongs to, whether it is suitable for practice at the current stage, and so on.
-It is of great help to the study, and it has swept away the confusion in the mind of the student, and made their confidence in the Guru and the Three Jewels more firm.
+It is of great help to the study, and it has swept away the confusion in the minds of many students, and made their confidence in the Guru and the Three Jewels more firm.

 "The Three Principal Aspects of the Path" is not only a teaching of the Buddha, but also has a strong guiding significance for life in this world.
-The book tells us: To truly cherish oneself and life, is to cherish the human body and develop oneself earnestly; if you want to be prosperous and healthy, you must not steal or kill, you must give more, release more living animals, and repent of mistakes.
+The book tells us: To truly cherish oneself and one's life, is to cherish the human body and develop oneself earnestly; if you want to be prosperous and healthy, you must not steal or kill, you must give more, release more living animals, and repent of mistakes.
 If you have prestige and good fortune, you must not create bad karma and strive to make all living beings happy.

 In every respect, it varies.

 It can be said to be the best guide book on life in this world.

-The master understands the suffering of sentient beings too well, and his words directly point to the hearts of the people.
+The master understands the suffering of sentient beings too well, and his words directly point to the minds of the people.

-During the proof-reading period, I often remembered the master's explanation in the middle of the night, even in my dreams, and I couldn't calm down for a long time.
+During the proof-reading period, I often remembered the master's explanation in the middle of the night, even in my dreams, and I couldn't settle down to sleep for a long time.

 The teacher's words are like a simple and powerful old hoe, and every sentence creates a furrow on one's heart that has been blinded by ignorance for a long time.